apache/camel-website/content/blog/2022/03/camel316-whatsnew/index.md

 We added specific health-checks for kafka producer and consumers that checks the kafka-client internals if the connectivity with the kafka brokers is healthy or not.

-We did other bug fixes, and made camel-kafka more roboust.
+We did other bug fixes, and we continue to make the camel-kafka component more robust.
+In this release we fixed offset management issues.
+Please check the release notes for details.

 ### Quarkus